shasuruvalli/mslearn-synapse/Instructions/Labs/10-Synapse-purview.md

 8. Wait for the script to complete - this typically takes around 15 minutes, but in some cases may take longer.
 While you are waiting, review the [What's available in the Microsoft Purview governance portal?](https://docs.microsoft.com/azure/purview/overview) article in the Microsoft Purview documentation.

+> **Tip**: If, after running the setup script you decide not to complete the lab, be sure to delete the **dp000-*xxxxxxx*** resource group that was created in your Azure subscription to avoid unnecessary Azure costs.

-## Catalog Azure Synapse Analytics data assets
+## Catalog Azure Synapse Analytics data assets in Microsoft Purview

 With Microsoft Purview, you can catalog data assets across your data estate - including data sources in an Azure Synapse Workspace.
 The workspace you deployed using a script includes a data lake (in an Azure Data Lake Storage Gen2 account), a serverless database, and a data warehouse in a dedicated SQL pool.